 On top of its failure to recognize the chilling effect of compelled disclosure, the Ninth Circuit applied the wrong level of constitutional scrutiny.
 As explained below in Part A, this Court has held that lower courts must review burdens on charitable solicitation with strict scrutiny.
 But, as explained in Part B, the Ninth Circuit applied a different and much lower level of scrutiny, which this Court has, to date, applied exclusively to campaign-finance disclosure requirements.
 That error stemmed in part from the fact that this Court has at times used the same label-"exacting scrutiny"-to describe the two different tests.
-This Court should grant certiorari to resolve this ambiguity and to clarify that strict scrutiny remains the proper test for reviewing burdens on charitable solicitation.
+This Court should now clarify that strict scrutiny remains the proper test for reviewing burdens on charitable solicitation.